top of page

 Right now there are just a few models available and this is what I came up with:

-I used some of my own samples to transform them in their trumpet, flute and saxophone versions.
+I used some of my samples to transform them into their trumpet, flute, and saxophone versions.
 It turned out by layering them together that the pitch and dynamic analysis were pretty accurate!
 It can be a nice way to enrich your tracks with the help of some artificial intelligence 😉.

-I've found an other free tool pretty interesting that you can try, it's called Spect Morph (visit https://spectmorph.org/ ).
-As the other it mainly has models of acoustic instruments but, while Tone Transfer has just a few controls to customize the end result, this one can be pretty deep and more customizable.
+I've found another free tool pretty interesting that you can try, it's called Spect Morph (visit https://spectmorph.org/ ).
+As the other it mainly has models of acoustic instruments but, while Tone Transfer has just a few controls to customize the result, this one can be pretty deep and more customizable.

 Yes, the GUI is not the most inviting and the raw sound is pretty dry and bad but with a touch of nice reverb some great pads can be crafted.